-Flexing to Make Your Upper Body Appear Wider
+Flexing Upper Body to Appear Wider in Pictures

 Your upper body can look vastly different in photos, depending on how you stand and how you flex your muscles.
-Your chest can look smaller in some pics and wider in other.
+Your chest can look smaller in some pics and wider in others.

 Here is a technique to make your upper body look as wide as possible...